HeinrichHartmann/HeinrichHartmann.github.io/_drafts/2016-03-12-Dijkstra's-Prime-Number-Algorithm.md

 list of the firs 100 prime numbers.
 (The 100th prime number is `541`, who would have thought?).

-What is remarkable about this algoirthm is that no divisions are used, at all!
+What is remarkable about this algoirthm it uses no divisions, only a very innocent looking check for inequality `PRIM = X ~= V[K]`, is performed to single out divisible numbers.

-Only a very innocent looking check for inequality `PRIM = X ~= V[K]`.
+While this certainly sparked my curiosity, I was at a first glance not able to make sense out of this algorithm.

 ## A refactored version